Cartesi (CTSI) Price Reaches $0.15

 Cartesi Token Profile

-Cartesi was first traded on April 14th, 2020.
-Cartesi’s total supply is 1,000,000,000 tokens and its circulating supply is 764,266,987 tokens.
+Cartesi’s genesis date was April 14th, 2020.
+Cartesi’s total supply is 1,000,000,000 tokens and its circulating supply is 764,843,470 tokens.
+Cartesi’s official website is cartesi.io.
+The Reddit community for Cartesi is https://reddit.com/r/cartesi and the currency’s Github account can be viewed here.
 The official message board for Cartesi is medium.com/cartesi.
-Cartesi’s official website is cartesi.io.
 Cartesi’s official Twitter account is @cartesiproject and its Facebook page is accessible here.
-The Reddit community for Cartesi is https://reddit.com/r/cartesi and the currency’s Github account can be viewed here.

 Buying and Selling Cartesi

 It is usually not presently possible to buy alternative cryptocurrencies such as Cartesi directly using U.S. dollars.
-Investors seeking to trade Cartesi should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Cartesi using one of the aforementioned exchanges.
+Investors seeking to trade Cartesi should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Cartesi using one of the exchanges listed above.

 Receive News & Updates for Cartesi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cartesi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.